 Note that the regulations do not allow plan sponsors to use plan-specific tables for determining minimum lump-sum values; standard IRS tables continue to be used for this purpose.

-The Treasury Department and the IRS released a final rule updating the mortality assumptions that single-employer defined benefit (DB) pension plans must use to calculate the actuarial liabilities for minimum funding requirements, benefit restrictions, and the Pension Benefit Guaranty Corporation (PBGC) variable-rate premiums.
+The Treasury Department and the Internal Revenue Service (IRS) released a final rule updating the mortality assumptions that single-employer defined benefit (DB) pension plans must use to calculate the actuarial liabilities for minimum funding requirements, benefit restrictions, and the Pension Benefit Guaranty Corporation (PBGC) variable-rate premiums.
 The updated mortality tables are also used to calculate lump-sum distributions to plan participants in DB plans that offer such one-time payments.
-The final rule generally is applicable for plan years beginning on or after Jan.
-1, 2018, but also provides a limited one-year transition period (to Jan.
-1, 2019), in certain circumstances.
+The final rule generally is applicable for plan years beginning on or after January 1, 2018, but also provides a limited one-year transition period (to January 1, 2019), in certain circumstances.

 The IRS concurrently released Notice 2017-60, with two mortality tables.
 The first is a sex-distinct table for the above-mentioned one-year 2018 transition period.
 The second is a unisex table (blended as 50% female mortality rates and 50% male mortality rates) that must be used for the calculation of certain optional forms of payments, such as lump-sum distributions, beginning with the 2018 plan years.
 Also released was Revenue Procedure 2017-55, providing instructions to obtain IRS approval of plan-specific mortality tables.